platformbuilders/helpers/README.md

 [check-badge]: https://github.com/platformbuilders/helpers/workflows/check/badge.svg
 [codecov]: https://codecov.io/gh/platformbuilders/helpers/branch/master/graph/badge.svg

-Welcome to the builder helpers package here you will find out all the helpers that we use on our projects
+Welcome to the Platform Builder `helpers` package here you will find out all the helpers that we use on our projects

 # Whats the idea of this repository